EMDR therapy and counselling for trauma and PTSD

 5 hints and tips to help you take back control

-1. Avoid avoidance
+1. Move beyond avoidance

-3. Notice you are being ‘triggered’
+3. Notice when you are being triggered

 4. Learn to soothe yourself when you are triggered

-Sensory awareness exercise
+5. Sensory awareness exercise

 A suggested technique for 5,4,3,2,1